AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

     >[!NOTE]
     >
-    >If you want to send the final email message to the recipients of the test email, select the **[!UICONTROL Include test population in the main target]** option.
+    >To also send the final email message to the recipients of the test email, select the **[!UICONTROL Include test population in the main target]** option.

 ## Send the test email {#send-test}